wincent/clipper/README.md

     bind-key y run-shell "tmux save-buffer - | nc localhost 8377"

+Or, if you are running on a platform where `nc` requires the `-N` switch (eg. Ubuntu):

+    bind-key y run-shell "tmux save-buffer - | nc -N localhost 8377"

 If we instead configured Clipper to listen on a UNIX domain socket at `~/.clipper.sock`, then we could do something like:

     bind-key y run-shell "tmux save-buffer - | nc -U ~/.clipper.sock"